Is my horse in pain?

 Address unresolved pain

 Animals are so much better at hiding pain than we are.
-By the time a horse shows you they have a problem, they are already a 6-7 out of 10 on the pain scale.
-(For the record, that's almost enough to send a human to the hospital hollering for morphine.)
+By the time a horse shows you they have a problem, they are already a 6 to 7 out of 10 on the pain scale.
+(For the record, that's almost enough to send a human to the hospital.)

 Think of all the small injuries (like falls in the pasture), repetitive stress (from turning barrels or going over jumps), or other things that could be adding straws to the proverbial camel's back.
 What are you doing to help your horse adapt to these stressors?
 All of these stresses combine and escalate over time.
 Your horse can only take so much before they will "break."

 If you never truly address the stressors causing faulty biomechanics, then you will not fix the pain and will always need a crutch to keep you going.